Let's find out what led to the creation of the most famous action game series that has accompanied us for almost more than 20 years

 Now the eyes of the gamer audience were married to id software in anticipation of their next game, and id normally started looking for a new idea.

 One day, the members of the company's headquarters began a game of dungeons and dragons as they would occasionally do when John Krameck played the role of labyrinthine master.
 During the game John Romero desired a magical sword, thus causing the world to be flooded with demons.
 Then suddenly the penny fell.
-They loved science Fiction, especially Movies In the style of "The Return of the Eighth Traveler".
-Only they thought to themselves, what if instead of aliens, the game would deal with demons who invaded a gate that opened to hell?
+They loved science Fiction, especially Movies In the style of "Alien Return".
+Only they thought to themselves, What if instead of aliens, the game would deal with demons who invaded from a gate that opened to hell?
 Your character, landed space At the base of Mars, in such a case we had to fight all the devilish monsters that came out.

-They began working on their new idea vigorously, when Cramak worked on improving the engine and turning the environment into a dynamic with variable lighting, and John Romero for writing the code behind the game, design and some of the sound effects.
+They started working on their new idea in March, with Carmack working on improving the engine and making the environment dynamic with the addition of variable lighting, and John Romero on writing the code behind the game, design and some of the effects of the sound.

-The company's graphic designers drew ideas from a number of artworks that they had in an office called Necronomicon by a Swiss artist named Hans Rudolf Geiger.
-The book contained disturbing surrealistic paintings inspired by the designs of the monsters, the soldiers who can be found in the stages and the design of the environment.
+The company's graphic designers drew ideas for a number of art they had in an office called Necronomicon by a Swiss artist named Hans Rudolf Giger.
+The book contained disturbing surrealistic paintings inspired by the designs of the monsters, the impaled soldiers that can be found throughout the stages and the design of the surroundings.

-To put the actors into the right atmosphere, id software hired the services of Robert Prince, composer and designer Sound Who composed a tough metalcore Sontrack that was based on the metal classics of the period.
+To put the players in the right mood, id software hired the services of Robert Prince, composer and designer Sound Who composed for the game a tough metallic soundtrack that was based on metal classics of the period.

-In addition, the game also allowed friends to play together in Co-op mode or against each other in Death Match mode and with its huge popularity, made these terms part of the mainstream.
+On top of all that, the game also allowed members to play together in co-op mode or against each other in Death Match mode and with its immense popularity, made these terms part of the mainstream.

-The second game in the series came out a year later on 1994.
-Our space lander returns to Earth only to discover that he too is badly infected with hell and embarks on a mission he is so good at - the elimination of demons.
-Doom 2 no longer introduced significant technological improvements nor was it so different from its predecessor.
-But he did introduce new monsters with the addition of Weapon New, higher difficulty level and design stages less linear, and later received quite a few extensions that added new stages.
+The second game in the series came out a year later in 1994.
+Our spacecraft returns to Earth only to find that it, too, is infected with evil from hell and embarks on a mission that it is so good at - killing demons.
+Doom 2 no longer presented significant technological improvements nor was it so different in gameplay from its predecessor.
+But he did introduce new monsters with the addition of Weapon New, higher level of difficulty and less linear stage design, and later received quite a few different extensions that added new stages to it.

-Doom 3, on the other hand, came out after a particularly long hiatus - only in 2004, ten years after its predecessor, since ID has meanwhile devoted its time to an equally successful blockbuster - Quake.
-When they came back to work on Doom 3, they did what they decided not to do first and ..
-Add to him plot and characters secondary, probably in the spirit of the time in which the plot has become an integral part of games.
-The game received favorable reviews but was also accompanied by complaints that the game was too dark and that at some point it was starting to repeat itself.
-It was still the most successful title in the Dom series, with three and a half million copies sold.
+Doom 3, on the other hand, came out after a particularly long hiatus - only in 2004, ten years after its predecessor, as id has meanwhile devoted its time to an equally successful blockbuster - Quake.
+When they returned to work on Doom 3, they did what they decided not to do before and .. added to it a plot and sub-characters, probably in the spirit of the period when a plot had already become an integral part of games.
+The game was received with positive reviews but was also accompanied by complaints that the game is too dark and that at some point it starts to repeat itself.
+It was still the most successful title in the Doom series, with three and a half million copies sold.

-This time it took him more than a decade, and only in May of this year We got to see a new title in the series, Which can be said to be a kind of boot to the original Dom.
-You can see that id took the complaints seriously and their new game is a kind of wink to my fans Doom, Who have received exactly what they have been waiting for so many years - a game about the purity of action with modern graphics that makes the whole business particularly intense.
+This time more than a decade has passed, and only in May this year We were privileged to see a new title in the series, Which can be said to be a kind of boot to the original doom.
+You can see that id took the complaints seriously and their new game, is kind of a wink to the fans Doom, Who got exactly what they have been waiting for so many years - a game about the purity of the action with modern graphics that makes the whole business become particularly intense.

-Doom model 2016, who makes sure to clarify that he has not forgotten his glorious roots
+Doom Model 2016, which takes care to make it clear to us that he has not forgotten his glorious roots

-It is not known if there will be more games Doom In the future, but for sure, it's a brand that has influenced so much about the gaming world that it probably will never really disappear from our minds.
+It is unknown at this time what he will do after leaving the post Doom In the future, but what is certain, is a brand that has influenced the gaming world so much, that it will probably never really disappear from our consciousness.

-Sveta S. She is developing sites and a gamer in her soul, you are invited to follow her on her YouTube channel GameGems
+Sabta S. She develops websites and is a gamer at heart, you are welcome to follow her on her YouTube channel GameGems